lwjohnst86/waltrs/README.md

 to learn more about how I've made this different from Watson?
 See the [design document](src/design.md).

+As a warning, since this is a way for me to learn Rust, this package is very experimental, may change a lot at any time, and is designed around my needs and use cases.
+So, if you want to try it out, just be aware of the situation! :)

 ## Installing

 For now, the only way to install it is a development version on GitHub